What’s the problem?

 Patients implanted with this device have a pre-existing, severe spinal degeneration problem.
-If the patient experiences a cable break, there may be a new back injury with new/different manifestation of back pain.
+If the patient experiences a cable break, there may be a new back injury with a new/different manifestation of back pain.
 The number of CD horizon legacy spinal systems on the market is uncertain, but it could be as high as 200,000.
 The Medtronic spinal stimulator was distributed in the USA, Canada, India, Venezuela, Netherlands, Chile, Brazil, and Australia.

 Do I have a Medtronic CD Horizon Spinal System Side Effects Lawsuit?